 - are loyal, honest, and trustworthy

-- respect your responsibility to keep the protected information safe
+- respect your responsibility to keep classified information safe

-- will use good judgement in your decisions about the information, free from any inappropriate influence.
+- will use good judgement in your decisions about classified information, free from any inappropriate influence.

 Do you pose any risks?